schwabe/ics-openvpn/doc/README.txt

 ATTENTION
 ================
-Before doing anything please read the first FAQ point in this file, espically if you planing to build commercial software from this client.
+Before doing anything please read the first FAQ point in this file, espicially if you planing to build commercial software from this client.
 Also make sure you understand the licenses of the code.
 OpenVPN for Android is GPL licensed.
 You _CANNOT_ build a closed sourced custom UI application without acquiring a different